filipelinhares/ress/README.md

 12. Apply `tab-size: 4` in `html`.
 13. Style `select` like a standard input.
 14. Style `cursor` by aria attributes.
-15. Hide content from screens but not screenreaders.

 ## Crossbrowser